 - Awareness of and compliance with government requirements.

-The survey was commissioned in May 2017.
-The first phase Pilot completed at the end of 2017.
-The second phase main stage survey began in January 2017.
+The survey was commissioned in October 2020, but was delayed heavily by the Coronavirus pandemic.
+The first phase Pilot completed on the 5th of November 2021.
+The second phase main stage survey began on the 25th of November 2021.

-The mainstage survey fieldwork is being carried out over the months of March and April 2018 with the project working towards publishing findings in late summer / autumn 2018.
+The mainstage survey fieldwork is being carried out over the months of November and December with the project working towards publishing findings in Spring 2022.

-If you have any questions regarding the research project, feel free to contact the project research manager, Shane Brownie, at firstname.lastname@example.org.
+If you have any questions regarding the research project, feel free to contact the project research manager, Sarah Frankenburg, firstname.lastname@example.org.